grafov/go-playground/README.md

 ## Install

 Firstly install `go-mode` and `gotest` — these are mandatory.
-Setup any additional tools you want for Golang (see Emacs Wiki for guides or google it for "emacs+golang").
+Setup any additional tools you want for Golang (see Emacs Wiki for guides or google for "emacs+golang").
 Personally I recommend use `goimports` for automatically add import clauses to your snippets.
 Because usually when you test some ideas you want get working code as fast as possible.
-And `go-playground` helps with it.
+And `goimports` helps with it.

 Install `go-playground` from MELPA: